Websolution-sg/toto_predictor/README_SERVER.md

 ### Manual Override
 - Use the manual entry function in the frontend for immediate updates
 - Manual entries are temporary (until next workflow run)
+- Use the manual workflow trigger for permanent updates

 ## Notes